How it works

 Drop off items

 Head to the store and show your reservation

 - STEP 4

 Go about your day without lugging around your things

 Hobart Luggage Storage Guide 2021Are you wondering, "Where can I store my luggage in Hobart?"
 Perhaps you just arrived in Hobart and need a place to store your bags before you check into your hotel or AirBnB -- or maybe you just checked out and don't want to drag your bags around with you for the rest of the day.

 Perhaps, you're planning on shopping at Salamanca Market, Sweet Envy, or Cat and Fiddle Arcade and need a place to store your bags.
-Or, you're planning on sightseeing around Hobart at Salamanca Market, Abel Tasman Fountain, or Penitentiary Chapel Historic Site and don't want to be burdened by your baggage.
+Or, you're planning on sightseeing around Hobart at Rosny Hill Lookout, Penitentiary Chapel Historic Site, or Cascades Female Factory and don't want to be burdened by your baggage.